intertect/intertect/src/content/lesson_1/part_5.md

 this lesson.
 Be prepared for strangeness starting in Lesson 2.

 ## Branch Instructions
+Branch instructions do exactly what they sound like: control the flow of operations whenever there's a branch (i.e. a conditional) in the program.
+You will be implementing the [`beq`](#beq) instruction, which stands for "branch if equal."
-We only have you implement beq since that's enough to do anything else you might want to do.
-It's possible to emulate any other branch instruction if you really want to.
+You only have to implement [`beq`](#beq), since that's enough to do anything else you might want to do: tt's possible to emulate any other branch instruction with just this one if you really wanted to!
 For example, to check if one number is less than another, you can subtract and use some bit shifts.
 It's not the most wonderful thing, but it works.

-### How To Calculate Where To Go?
+## How To Calculate Where To Go?
 Branch instructions are immediate format where the operand is an offset from the address of the *next* instruction.
 More specifically, the immediate operand is the offset *divided by 4*.
 Since all instructions are 32 bits, the bottom two